Kamasah-Dickson/Kamasah-Dickson/README.md

 - 👋 Hi, I’m @Kamasah-Dickson
 - 👀 I’m very interested and specialized in frontend development.
-- 🌱 I’m currently learning Javascript/React.
+- 🌱 I’m currently learning best practices of React.
 - 💞️ I’m looking to collaborate on github projects
 - 📫 How to reach me?, you can email me on *kamasahdickson19@gmail.com* or on twitter *https://twitter.com/Kamas_DEV*